reymon359/book-sentences/books/your-erroneous-zones/README.md

 Fearing failure means fearing both the unknown and the disapproval that accompanies not doing your best.

+### Some Typical “Fear of the Unknown” Behavior In Our Culture

+Typical behavior engendered by fear of the unknown.
+Resisting new experiences, rigidity, prejudice, slavish adherence to plans, the need for external security, fear of failure and perfectionism are all subheadings in this large self-limiting zone.

+Listing of the most common specific examples:
+- Eating the same kinds of foods for a lifetime.
+Avoiding exotic, new taste treats in favor of the more traditional.
+- Wearing the same kinds of clothes forever.
+Never trying out a new style, or wearing something different.
+- Reading the same newspapers and magazines which support the same editorial position day after day and never admitting a contrary viewpoint.
+- Seeing the same movies (with different titles) for a lifetime.
+Refusing to view anything that might support a different philosophical or political belief, because the unknown is disconcerting and must be shut out.
+- Living in the same neighborhood, city or state, simply because your parents and their parents happened to have chosen that location.
+Being afraid of a new place because the people, climate, politics, language, customs, or whatever, are different.
+- Refusing to listen to ideas which you do not share.
+Instead of considering the other speaker’s viewpoint—“Hmm, I’ve never thought of that”—you immediately insist he’s crazy or uninformed
+- Being afraid to try a new activity because you can’t do it well.
+- Compulsive achievement in school or on the job.
+Grades are more important than anything else.
+The fitness report matters more than the pleasure of work well done.
+- Avoiding anyone whom you label deviant... ...Rather than trying to learn about these people, you label them with a slanderous epithet and talk about them rather than to them.
+- Staying with the same job even though you dislike it, not because you have to, but out of apprehension about entering that vast unknown of new work.
+- Staying in a marriage that obviously is not working, out of a fear of the unknown, single life.
+- Taking vacations in the same place, at the same hotel, during the same season each year.
+- Using performance rather than enjoyment as a criteria for everything that you do.
+That is, doing only those things you do well and avoiding those where you might fail or perform poorly.
+- Measuring things in monetary terms.
+If it costs more, it is worth more, and therefore an indication of your personal success.
+- Striving for the important title, the fancy automobiles, the right labels on your clothes and other status symbols, even though you may not even like the possessions and the life-style that they represent.
+- An inability to alter a plan when an interesting alternative arises.
+- Being preoccupied with time, and allowing clocks to run your life.
+Living by a schedule which keeps you from trying new and unknown quantities of life.
+- Dismissing certain kinds of activities which you’ve never tried... ...or anything that you don’t know about.
+- Viewing sex without imagination.
+Always doing the same thing in the same position.
+- Hiding behind the same clique of friends and never branching out with different people who represent new and unknown worlds.
+- Hanging back because of a fear of what might happen if you ventured into a conversation with strange people on strange topics.
+- Condemning yourself if you don’t succeed in all your endeavors.

 ## 7 Breaking the Barrier of Convention